tinfoilsh/tinfoil-swift/README.md

 ## API Documentation

-This library is a secure wrapper around [OpenAI-Kit](https://github.com/dylanshine/openai-kit) that can be used with Tinfoil.
-Once you have created a `TinfoilAI` instance, you can access the underlying OpenAIKit client through the `client` property.
-See the [OpenAI-Kit documentation](https://github.com/dylanshine/openai-kit) for complete API usage and documentation.
+This library is a secure wrapper around the [MacPaw OpenAI SDK](https://github.com/MacPaw/OpenAI) that can be used with Tinfoil.
+Once you have created a `TinfoilAI` instance, you can access the underlying OpenAI client through the `client` property.
+See the [MacPaw OpenAI SDK documentation](https://github.com/MacPaw/OpenAI) for complete API usage and documentation.

 ## Requirements